-Shakespeare has been famous for using emotional pauses or moments of sudden silence in soliloquies.
-The unfinished thought in this extract is shown with dashes (–).
+Shakespeare has been famous for using emotional pauses, or moments of sudden silence in soliloquies.
+The unfinished thought in this extract is shown with a long dash (—).
 This is a pivotal moment in the play where a character pauses abruptly.

 And men have lost their reason.
 Bear with me,

 My heart is in the coffin there with Caesar,

 And I must pause till it come back to me…”

 Again, Shakespeare uses aposiopesis in the soliloquy spoken by Antony at Caesar’s funeral ceremony.
 Anthony is making an emotional speech; hence, he is unable to finish his thought.
 This gives a perfect dramatic impact.